Higher-order heat equation and the Gelfand-Dickey hierarchy: Introduction

 \section{Introduction}

 The heat kernel of self-adjoint second-order operators plays an important role in spectral theory and has numerous applications in geometry and theoretical physics.
-The last few years, there have been numerous probabilistic constructions analyzing the higher-order heat equation
+During the last few years, there have been numerous probabilistic constructions analyzing the higher-order heat equation

-and associated stochastic processes, see for instance \cite{BM,GHPD,KOSV,Lachal} and the references therein.
+and associated stochastic processes, see for instance \cite{ACM,GHPD} and the references therein.
 Moreover, the Airy-type integrals representing the fundamental solution of the heat equation \eqref{1.1} naturally appear in the theory of two-dimensional quantum gravity and random matrices \cite{AvM,DGZ,Kontsevich} which has seen remarkable developments in the recent years.
-A more general third-order heat equation, where $\pd_x^3$ on the right-hand side of \eqref{1.1} is replaced by an appropriate third-order differential operator can be found in the theory of thermal grooving \cite{Mull} or trimolecular reactions \cite{Gar}.